Augusta, Maine: Roads

 The city is crossed by Interstate 95, U.S. Route 201, State Route 11, U.S. Route 202, State Route 9, State Route 3, State Route 100, State Route 27, State Route 8, State Route 104, and State Route 105.

 Bordering

 Augusta borders the towns of Manchester to its west, Sidney and Vassalboro to its north, Windsor to its east, Chelsea to its south, and the city of Hallowell to its southwest.

 Climate

 Augusta's climate is classified as a humid continental climate (Köppen: Dfb).
-Summers are typically warm, rainy, and humid, while winters are cold, windy, and snowy.
-Spring and fall are usually mild, but conditions are widely varied, depending on wind direction and jet stream positioning.
+Summers are typically warm, rainy, and occasionally humid.
+Winters are bitterly cold, windy, and snowy.
+The spring season is almost non-existent, while fall is usually mild and drier.
+Conditions can vary, depending on wind direction and jet stream positioning.

 The hottest month is July, with an average high temperature of 80 °F. The coldest month is January, with an average low of 10 °F. Most snowfall occurs from December through March.
-There is usually little or no snow in April and November, and snow is rare in May and October.
+Snowfall is not uncommon in April and November, though snow is rare in May and October.